space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

 ## Background

-Currently, the Revenant is a mediocre mid-round antag ghost role, due to it's dependence on crew deaths, which are entirely beyond the Revenant's control, the present gameplay loop usually consists of the Revenant having to visit med at least once in order to attain Stolen Essence, or pray for major disasters, which isn't fun at all, and even after having unlocked all abilities, there's not much going for the Revenant besides being a mild and repetitive annoyance.</p>
+Currently, the Revenant is a mediocre mid-round antag ghost role, due to it's dependence on crew deaths, which are entirely beyond the Revenant's control, the present gameplay loop usually consists of the Revenant having to visit medbay at least once in order to attain Stolen Essence, or pray for major disasters, which isn't fun at all, and even after having unlocked all abilities, there's not much going for the Revenant besides being a mild and repetitive annoyance.</p>
 <p>What we bring you is a major re-design of the Revenant, which not only makes getting 'fun' abilities less of a grind, but tries to make it actually interact with the crew.

 ## MHP (Metaphysical Hitpoints)